-Distribution: Occurring east of the Cascades crest in Washington; Washington to Nevada, east to Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; Washington north-central and northeastern Oregon.

 Habitat: Sagebrush hills and valleys.